Sarthak2077/Cloudweave-Azure-ETL-Pipeline/README.md

 ## 💬 Final Thoughts

-CloudWeave demonstrates my complete understanding of modern cloud-based data engineering workflows.
+CloudWeave demonstrates my practical understanding of modern cloud-based data engineering workflows.
 From ingestion to analytics, this project reflects my practical implementation of scalable and efficient data pipelines used in industry.

 ---